 Digital photography was used to produce the photomicrographs shown in Figures 6 and 7.
 To this end, on average 41 (range, 30-45) images were captured for each composite using a computerized stereology workstation.
-The latter consisted of a modified light microscope (Axio Imager 2; Carl Zeiss Microscopy) with an EC Plan Neofluar 10 objective (NA = 0.3) (Carl Zeiss Microscopy), motorized specimen stage for automatic sampling (H101A; Prior Scientific Instruments, Cambridge, United Kingdom), focus encoder (MT 1271; Heidenhain), CCD color video camera (1388 x 1040 pixels; AxioCam MRc; Carl Zeiss Microscopy) and stereology software (Stereo Investigator version 10; MBF Bioscience).
+The latter consisted of a modified light microscope (Axio Imager 2; Carl Zeiss Microscopy) with an EC Plan Neofluar 10 objective (NA = 0.3) (Carl Zeiss Microscopy), motorized specimen stage for automatic sampling (H101A; Prior Scientific Instruments, Cambridge, United Kingdom), focus encoder (MT 1271; Heidenhain), CCD color video camera (1388 x 1040 pixels; AxioCam MRc; Carl Zeiss Microscopy), and stereology software (Stereo Investigator version 10; MBF Bioscience).
 The Virtual Slice module of the Stereo Investigator software (MBF Bioscience) was used to create the montages.
-The photomicrographs shown in Figures 8, 10 and 11 were produced by digital photography (all components from Carl Zeiss Microscopy) using an AxioCam MRc camera attached to an AxioScope 2 microscope and AxioVision 4.7 software, using the following objectives: Epiplan 20 (NA = 0.40) and Plan Neofluor 40 (NA = 0.75).
+The photomicrographs shown in Figures 8, 10, and 11 were produced by digital photography (all components from Carl Zeiss Microscopy) using an AxioCam MRc camera attached to an AxioScope 2 microscope and AxioVision 4.7 software using the following objectives: Epiplan 20 (NA = 0.40) and Plan-Neofluar 40 (NA = 0.75).
 Corel Photo-Paint X7 and Corel Draw X7 (both versions 17.5.0.907; Corel, Ottawa, Canada) were used to construct the final figures.
 Contrast and brightness were only marginally adjusted, which did not alter the appearance of the original materials.

 OUTCOME AND FOLLOW-UP

-The patient was very satisfied with the maxillary restoration regarding esthetics, function, phonetics, and cleansibility (Figure 5).
-The last radiologic follow-up examination took place at 32 months after the GBR-MSA surgery (Figure 3C).
+The patient was very satisfied with the maxillary restoration regarding aesthetics, function, phonetics, and cleansibility (Figure 5).
+The last radiologic follow-up examination took place at 32 mo after the GBR-MSA surgery (Figure 3C).

-The biopsies that were collected at 6 wk after GBR-MSA showed the formation of a network of cancellous bony trabeculae by appositional membranaceous osteogenesis in different developmental stages around allogenic fragments.
-The newly formed bone (asterisks in Figure 6A and B) consisted of fibrous bone.
-Typically, newly formed bone spicules contained nuclei of allogenic remnants that showed basophilic staining and contained empty osteocyte lacunae (arrows in Figure 6A and B).
-Most surfaces of the newly formed trabeculae were covered by osteoblasts with underlying osteoid (arrowheads in Figure 6A and B).
+The biopsies that were collected at 6 wk after GBR-MSA showed the formation of a network of cancellous bony trabeculae by appositional membranaceous osteogenesis in different developmental stages around allogeneic fragments.
+The newly formed bone (asterisks in Figure 6A and 6B) consisted of fibrous bone.
+Typically, newly formed bone spicules contained nuclei of allogeneic remnants that showed basophilic staining and contained empty osteocyte lacunae (arrows in Figure 6A and 6B).
+Most surfaces of the newly formed trabeculae were covered by osteoblasts with underlying osteoid (arrowheads in Figure 6A and 6B).
 With the application of UA-ADRCs a higher bone lining cell density was achieved than without UA-ADRCs.
-No signs of active inflammation or necrosis could be recognized in both biopsies.
+No signs of active inflammation or necrosis could be recognized in either biopsy.

 The biopsies that were collected at 34 wk after GBR-MSA showed a similar morphology as the biopsies that were collected at 6 wk after GBR-MSA.
-However, bone formation seemed to be increased with fewer percentage of allogenic remnants (arrows in Figure 6C and D) and fibrous bone.
-Newly formed cancellous bone was in an advanced stage of remodeling, appearing as lamellar bone (asterisks in Figure 6C and D) with fibrous bone remnants incorporated.
-Much fewer adipocytes developed after the application of UA-ADRCs than without UA-ADRCs (arrowheads in Figure 6C, D).
+However, bone formation seemed to be increased with a decreased percentage of allogeneic remnants (arrows in Figure 6C and 6D) and fibrous bone.
+Newly formed cancellous bone was in an advanced stage of remodeling, appearing as lamellar bone (asterisks in Figure 6C and 6D) with fibrous bone remnants incorporated.
+Fewer adipocytes developed after the application of UA-ADRCs than without UA-ADRCs (arrowheads in Figure 6C and 6D).

 At higher magnification, the biopsy that was collected at 6 wk after GBR-MSA with the application of UA-ADRCs showed regions with early osteogenic condensations within a highly cellular surrounding.
-Specifically, osteoclasts appeared on the surface of natural and allogenic bone (arrowheads in Figure 6E).
+Specifically, osteoclasts appeared on the surface of natural and allogeneic bone (arrowheads in Figure 6E).
 Such regions with early osteogenic condensations were not observed at 6 wk after GBR-MSA without application of UA-ADRCs.
 Rather, osteogenesis appeared more discrete in this case (Figure 6F).
-Likewise, at 36 wk after GBR-MSA a higher cell density around newly formed cancellous bone was found after the application of UA-ADRCs (arrowheads in Figure 6G) than without UA-ADRCs (arrowheads in Figure 6H).
+Likewise, at 34 wk after GBR-MSA a higher cell density around newly formed cancellous bone was found after the application of UA-ADRCs (arrowheads in Figure 6G) than without UA-ADRCs (arrowheads in Figure 6H).